fabtho/tracenoizer/doku.md

 ### compile rainbow (not working)

-Rainbow is not to compile with gcc version 5 on Ubuntu 12.
+Rainbow is not to compile with gcc version 5 on Ubuntu 14 LTS.
 There are some errors.
 By uncommenting them, I was able to reduce them, but was not able to get a executable code.
 And even there would be some function missing.
 Also, code failed to compile with older gcc version.

 https://askubuntu.com/questions/923337/installing-an-older-gcc-version3-4-3-on-ubuntu-14-04-currently-4-8-installed